MOliveiraf/Scalable-FastAPI-Application-Template/README.md

 # Scalable FastAPI Application Template

-A clean and modular FastAPI project template designed to grow with multiple endpoints, including authentication, order management, and database integration.
-This project is structured to make adding new routes, models, and features simple and maintainable.
+A clean, modular, and production-ready **FastAPI** project template designed for scalability.
+This project provides authentication, order management, and database integration, following best practices for maintainability and growth.

+---

-## Features
+## 🚀 Features

-- Modular route organization (`auth`, `orders`, etc.)
+- ✅ Modular route organization (`auth`, `orders`, etc.)
-- Ready-to-use FastAPI application setup
+- ✅ Secure user authentication with **bcrypt** password hashing
-- Database integration with SQLAlchemy and Alembic
+- ✅ Database integration with **SQLAlchemy** and **Alembic**
-- Automatic migrations support
+- ✅ Automatic database migrations
-- Easy to extend with new endpoints and models
+- ✅ Easy to extend with new endpoints and models
-- Async route support
+- ✅ Async route support for performance
-- Clean and professional code structure
+- ✅ Clean and professional code structure

+---

-## Installation
+## 🔧 Installation

-1. Clone the repository:
+1. **Clone the repository**:
 ```bash
 git clone <your-repo-url>
 cd <your-repo-folder>

 ```

 2. Create a virtual environment (recommended):